vero-code/venture-assist-ai/README.md

 6️⃣ **MeetMakerAgent** -> `get_meeting`
    - **Capabilities:** Organizes a meeting with a specified participant.
    - **User Benefit:** Extracts a date from the user input and writes the meeting to the calendar.

+> All agents not only confirms the validity of an idea but also provides contextual interpretation of the tool's output, suggesting further validation steps or delegating to another agent as needed.

 ### 💾 Agent Memory